OpenBB-finance/OpenBB/website/content/platform/development/contributing/how-to/add_toolkit_extension.md

 ## Add Router Commands

-To demonstrate this extension, we'll create a simple function for creating and returning a line chart.
+To demonstrate this extension, we'll make a simple function for creating and returning a line chart.
 This adds one endpoint to the new namespace, `obb.dashboards.line_chart()`.

 :::tip
 After creating a new function, remember to rebuild the Python interface and static assets.